qwertymert/crypto_tweets/README.md

 Main goal of this project was analyzing impact of Elon Musk's tweets on cryptocurrency prices.

 To get historical cryptocurrency prices, binance-python api was used.
 This process requires a binance api key.
 Keys are not provided in this repo.
+They should be stored in keys.txt file.

 In analytics.ipynb file, example dataframes are created for analyzing.